Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Acknowledgments

 \section{Acknowledgments}

 The authors are thankful to Marvin L. Cohen for helpful and inspiring discussions.
+The authors also express their gratitude to the anonymous referees for pointing out the regime of validity of eq.\,\eqref{eq:Born_LO_TO}, which led to modifications in Appendix~\ref{derivation_long_range} and the addition of Appendix~\ref{gamma_LO_TO}.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract No. DE-AC02-07CH11359.
 We are grateful for support from NASA Ames Research Center.
+A.M.A. thanks the Physics Department and the Oden Institute for Computational Engineering and Sciences at The University of Texas at Austin for their support.
+C. J. N. C. and M. R. F. acknowledge support from the UK Engineering and Physical Sciences Research Council (EPSRC).
+Z.L. acknowledges the support by the U.S. National Science Foundation (NSF) CAREER Award under Grant No. DMR-2440763.
 VV was supported by the National Science Foundation (NSF) CAREER award through grant No. DMR-1945098.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC awards HEP-ERCAP0029167 and DDR-ERCAP0029710.